 What is Media Mail?

 The savings with Media Mail can add up.
-If you're a Stamps.com customer sending a 1-pound package, it will cost $5.05 or higher with Priority Mail (using the Stamps.com discount) and only $2.53 with Media Mail.
-Using Media Mail in this situation will save you around 50 percent in postage costs.
+If you’re a Stamps.com customer sending a 1-pound package, it will cost From $9.25 with Priority Mail® (using the Stamps.com discount) and only $4.13 and up with Media Mail.
+Using Media Mail in this situation will save you around 53 percent in postage costs.

 The drawback of Media Mail is that USPS has a right to open and inspect your package to check for abuse of the system.
 Therefore, you shouldn’t mail advertisements (except for a book announcement with a book) or other non-media material through Media Mail because you will risk having your package sent back to you for insufficient postage.
 Even including a birthday card in the package can cause your parcel to be sent back because the card isn’t an approved form of media by the U.S. Postal Service.